-In November, 1986, voters approved Article X, Section 15 to the State Constitution, providing for a stateoperated lottery.
-The Department of the Lottery was created during the 1987 Regular Session and the state lottery officially began selling tickets on January 12, 1988.
-Beginning July 1989, the allocation for education was increased from 35% to 37.5% and increased again to 38% in July 1990.
-During the 2002 legislative session, the Legislature authorized the Department of the Lottery to determine a variable percentage of revenue from instant lottery tickets that is to be returned as prizes.
-In the following year, the Legislature increased the allocation for education from 38% to 39% for on-line games.
-However, in 2005, the on-line game prize and education allocations were made variable as had been done for instant games previously.
+In November 1986, voters approved an amendment to the State Constitution, subsequently identified as Article X, Section 1, providing for a state-operated lottery.
+The Department of the Lottery was created during the 1987 Regular Legislative Session, and the state lottery officially began selling tickets on January 12, 1988.
+Beginning July 1989, the allocation for education was increased from the original 35% to 37.5% and increased again to 38% in July 1990.
+During the 2002 legislative session, the Legislature authorized the Department of the Lottery to determine a variable percentage of revenue from instant lottery tickets that is to be returned to players as prizes, removing the requirement that 38% of instant game sales be transferred to the EETF.
+In the following year, the Legislature increased the allocation for education allocations were made variable as had been done for instant games previously.
 The Lottery is to determine prize percentages so as to maximize the amount of funding going to education.
-The granting of variable prize authority was the major factor in the \$219 million or 87% rise, from FY2001-02 to FY 2007-08, in education funding directly from instant games.
+The granting of variable prize authority was the major factor in the \$219 million or 87% rise, from FY 2001-02 to FY 2007-08, in education funding generated by sales of instant games.

-In 2003, the legislature eliminated the \$180 million cap on money used from the EETF for bond requirements, and removed designated transfers going to the Classroom First program.
+In 2003, the Legislature eliminated the \$180 million cap on money used from the EETF for bond requirements, and removed designated transfers going to the Classroom First program.
 During Special Session E, HB 43-E (ch.
 2003-426, L.O.F.) transferred \$30,147,947 of unclaimed lottery prize money to the EETF.

-During the 2005 Regular Session of the legislature, HB 840 (ch.
+During the 2005 Regular Session of the Legislature, HB 840 (ch.
 2005-84, L.O.F.) was passed.
-The bill required 80% of all unclaimed lottery prize money from on-line games to be deposited in the EETF and the remaining 20% to be added to future prizes or special prize promotions.
-As noted above, the bill also authorized the department to establish variable percentages for on-line games prize payouts and transfers to the EETF.
+The bill required 80% of all unclaimed lottery prize money from games to be deposited in the EETF and the remaining 20% to be added to the pool for future prizes or special prize promotions.
+The bill also authorized the department to establish variable percentages for terminal games prize payouts and transfers to the EETF, as noted previously.